 A dynamic campaign elevating fall prevention awareness and education reached thousands.
 In partnership with the local PBS affiliate, Eskaton helped produce the documentary “Before the Fall,” wrote and published “Balance” the accompanying workbook, and held 22 educational events across Northern California.

-Construction is underway for The Trousdale, assisted living and memory care in Burlingame, CA. Scheduled to open in 2018, The Trousdale is owned by Peninsula Health Care District and managed by Eskaton.
+The Trousdale, opening in July 2018, will offer an engaging lifestyle and innovative experience for older adults living in the Peninsula region.
+The Trousdale is owned by the Peninsula Health Care District and managed by Eskaton.

 Eskaton partnered with technology startup K4 Connect to offer residents Eskaton Connect, a groundbreaking amenity designed to make their lives simpler, healthier and happier.
 This next-generation responsive technology integrates smart lighting and home controls, resident / family member apps, messaging and access to community news.

 Eskaton Kids Connection has scaled to 31 Eskaton communities and classrooms.
 Over 1,500 residents and every year and build meaningful relationships for a lifetime.

 Live Well at Home by Eskaton, non-medical home care, launched in 2015.
 It generated $3.4 million in revenue last year, provided over 10,800 hours of monthly home care and achieved nearly 90% client and staff satisfaction.
 Live Well also started a Caregiver Academy to educate and train care partners.

 Eskaton is in discussions with InnovAge to form a joint venture PACE partnership.
 InnovAge is the largest national provider of the Program of All-inclusive Care for the Elderly (PACE).
 Their vision aligns with Eskaton’s to bring affordable PACE services to Sacramento to enable older adults to live life independently.